 What’s more, you’ll put classroom theory into practice by writing a thesis based on independent research you’ve conducted under the guidance of your faculty advisor.
 Prior to graduation, you’ll present your research to your fellow ORC members.

 Upon completion of our two-year program, you’ll be ready to put your knowledge and skills to good use in a variety of fields, including business, education, and research.
 In fact, recent graduates of our program have been sought after for such positions as technical staff members in business or industry, government planners, and private consultants.

 For more information about the Master's program, please see our Master's Degree Syllabus.

 Dual SM in OR

-For more information about ORC course offerings, please see the MIT course catalog.
+For more information about ORC course offerings, please see our Course Offerings page.